 Matt is Assistant Professor of Chemistry at Montana State University - Billings.
 In addition to considerable teaching load, he continues inorganic/materials science research with undergraduates.

-November, 2013 (M.Sc.)
+Defense: November 2013 (M.Sc.)

 Environmental Engineer, City of Fort Collins, CO